Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 In this gallery I thought it would be helpful and a little bit of fun to lay out ten top hiking boot options for women that are available today.
 The criteria to get into this gallery is primarily, lots of good user experience and positive reviews across the board.

-Please note, that all prices listed in this gallery are only guide retail prices and are subject to change.
+Please note, that any reference to prices listed in this gallery are only guide retail price ranges and are subject to change.
 As you know, prices chop and change all the time, therefore these are only meant as a guide and indicator of the actual cost.
-At the end of each preview, you will find a ‘Learn more here' link.
-Clicking on that will bring to either a more detailed review here on the site or to another site where you can find more information on the boots.

 So, with all of that dispensed with let’s continue on and look at some cool hiking boots!